 Concussion (impact convulsions)

 Very occasionally, seizures can occur within seconds of a head impact.
-These seizures are non-epileptic and occur as a direct consequence of the impact.
-They are not associated with any structural brain injury and do not lead to further seizures or epilepsy.
-The person is managed as you would for someone with concussion.
+These seizures are not considered epilepsy and occur as a direct result of the impact at the time.
+Depending on the circumstances, the person may be prescribed short term antiseizure medication and they are managed as you would for someone with concussion.

 These are also known as anxiety attacks.
 Common symptoms include: